WalletWasabi/WasabiDoc/docs/using-wasabi/ELI5.md

 See [this chapter](/using-wasabi/Send.md) for more details about sending bitcoin and the privacy nuances of it.

-## CoinJoin with Wasabi
+## Coinjoin with Wasabi

-If you don't like that your employer knows about where you spend your money, or that a merchant can find out how much money you have, using Wasabi is the obvious choice because, by default, it coinjoins your coins, thus breaking it's transaction history link.
+If you don't like that your employer knows about where you spend your money, or that a merchant can find out how much money you have, using Wasabi is the obvious choice.
 Although the coinjoin protocol is a bit complex, it is very easy to use in Wasabi.
-By default, the wallet automatically starts coinjoining received UTXO's that are larger than 0.01 BTC, after a few minutes have passed since the transaction was confirmed or since a wallet with confirmed coins have been open but idle.
+By default, the wallet automatically starts coinjoining received UTXO's few minutes after the transaction is confirmed.
-Once all or some of these coins are properly mixed, the corresponding amount will show up in the software's main view as "private coins".
+Once all or some of these funds are properly coinjoined, the corresponding amount will show up in the software's main view as "private coins".
-The wallet will then automatically mix the remaining coins or the change outputs that the user receives back after creating transactions, but the coordinator fees will not be charged from the user again.
+The wallet will then automatically coinjoin the remaining coins or the change outputs that the user receives back after creating transactions, but the coordinator fees will not be charged from the user again.
 Although, Bitcoin network transaction fees still apply.

-When the user only has UTXO's smaller than 0.01 BTC, the wallet will switch to _Pleb Stop -mode_, which means it won't automatically coinjoin the users coins.
-Users are still be able to manually participate in coinjoins if they wish and they won't need to pay any coordinator fees.

 See [this chapter](/using-wasabi/CoinJoin.md) for a thorough analysis of coinjoin, details on the Wasabi implementation and best practices on how to use it properly.